 Highly recommended is also a visit to the Keuruu area, where you can visit an old church that was completed in 1759, which makes it indeed even older than Petäjävesi!
 Learn more about the history of the area, enjoy some coffee at the Granary (Aittakahvila) and go for a walk around Old Keuruu, where the locals are more than happy to tell you about the best spots to visit!

-Continue your trip to the loveliest place, the Hakamaan sheep farm!
-If you’ve always been curious about Finnish farm and countryside life, then the Hakamaan Sheep farm is the most lovely place to visit.
+Continue your trip to the loveliest place, the Hakamaa sheep farm!
+If you’ve always been curious about Finnish farm and countryside life, then the Hakamaa Sheep farm is the most lovely place to visit.
 We spent the day with the animals – they have over 200 of them – sheep and ponies and doggos, chickens and Risto the cat.

 The restaurant only opened in summer 2021.
 Meals are carefully curated by an acclaimed Helsinki chef, who was looking for a bit of a change of scenery.
 Many of the ingredients are sourced from this or nearby farms, and served in the garden if you wish.